KannonZenetism/zenetism-field-physics/zenetism/mpx/structural-gnosis.md

 It does not rely on charisma, persuasion, mystique, or institutional claim.
 It is not intuition alone — though intuition may signal its presence.
-Structural Gnosis is a *systemic apprehension of truth through form*.
+Structural Gnosis is the *lawful apprehension of veracity through form*.

 To wield it is to know:
  - What was built from law